centro/transis/README.md

 instances of the `Author` and `Tag` classes.
 Further, since the associations all have their inverses defined, the inverse associations are also properly established.

-With the `.load` method, loading data from your backend is trival as long as you build your APIs to match the structure of the Transis models.
-When you have differences, its the mapper's responsibilty to munge the data received from the persistence layer to make it loadable by Transis.
+With the `.load` method, loading data from your backend is trivial as long as you build your APIs to match the structure of the Transis models.
+When you have differences, it's the mapper's responsibility to munge the data received from the persistence layer to make it loadable by Transis.

 ### Change tracking